Irresistible (Cathy Dennis song): Critical reception

-A reviewer from Music & Media wrote, "Shopping for sensual dance music, with the ambient tone of Madonna's "Erotica"?
+A reviewer from Music & Media wrote, "Shopping for sensual dance music, with the ambient tone of Madonna's 'Erotica'?
 Try something else from the ladies department, where producer Pettibone is the latest fashion."
 Ian McCann from NME said, "Absolutely sexy and cutely delightful."
-Peter Stanton from Smash Hits gave the song four out of five, writing, "A fine return to form for Ms Dennis that should get chartland quaking in its boots again.
+Peter Stanton from Smash Hits gave the song a score of four out of five, writing, "A fine return to form for Ms Dennis that should get chart land quaking in its boots again.
 A glorious singalonga chorus with a sexy groove".

-Music video

-Its music video was shot on the seashore where she was walking and singing and displaying sea creatures, especially starfish.
-The video was directed by photographer and art director Zanna.